Kitware/ParaView/Documentation/dev/build.md

   * [Python][python]
     - At least 3.3 is required
   * [Qt5][qt]
-    - Version 5.12 or newer.
-Qt6 support is experimental and not tested yet.
+    - Version 5.15 or newer when using Qt 5, Qt 6.9 when using Qt 6.

 ##### Installing CMake